Lecidella carpathica

 Lecidella carpathica is a species of crustose lichen in the family Lecanoraceae.
 It was formally described as a new species in 1861 by the German lichenologist Gustav Wilhelm Körber.

 Three secondary metabolites that occur in this species, hopane-6α,22-diol, brialmontin, and atraric acid, inhibit the enzyme protein tyrosine phosphatase 1B.
 This enzyme is a therapeutic target for diabetes treatments and plays a major role in negative regulation of the insulin signaling pathway.

+In Nepal, Lecidella carpathica has been reported from 3,900 to 4,000 m elevation in a compilation of published records.